Cauda Equina Syndrome(CES)

 Repeat up to 10 times on both sides.

-• Lie on your back with your hands at your sides, knees bent, and feet flat on the floor under your knees.
+- With your hands by your sides, knees bent, and feet flat on the floor beneath your knees, lie on your back.

 HAMSTRING STRETCH:

-Next, bring your right knee towards your body and support your right thigh with your hands—or wrap a towel around your thigh and firmly hold each end of the towel.
+- Then, raise your right knee to your body and use your hands to support your right leg, or wrap a towel over your thigh and grip both ends firmly.

 KNEE TO CHEST ( unilateral and bilateral ):

-• Lie on your back with feet flat on the floor.
+- Lie down on your back (Supine Position) with keep your feet flat.

-Put forearm at 90 degree with arm and stretch your body up without lifting elbow from floor.
+Put your forearm at 90 angle with your arm and stretch your body up without lifting your elbow from the floor.

 CAT AND CAMEL:

-Repeat the entire sequence at least three more times.
+- The sequence should be repeated at least three times.